Page 21 - THE SOUTH CHINA BUSINESS JOURNAL

 crates per year; 3.8 million bolts of silk, averaging his residence (inside his firm), later referred to as

 152 thousand crates per year.
-These major Chinese “Zion’s Corner.”
+These major Chinese ??ion??
+Corner.??

 products also helped relate China with tea, silk, and

 porcelain.
-After the First Opium War, four port cities—
+After the First Opium War, four port cities??

-Foochow, Ningpo, Shanghai, Xiamen—were
+Foochow, Ningpo, Shanghai, Xiamen??ere

 conceded to Great Britain.
 As a result, Guangzhou